|

 Room 2 - Whaling & Sealing Room

-In the 1830s whaling was a very important industry for Launceston.
-There were not many whales in Bass Strait.
-The winter migration is up both sides of Tasmania, with some heading north into Queensland, while others head northwest past Western Victoria and South Australia into the Bight.
-The Launceston based whalers established whaling stations on the West Coast of Victoria and on Kangaroo Island.
+This room mainly contains information on whaling and sealing.
+Sealing in Bass Stait dates from 1798 and whaling from the 1820s.
+By Whilethe 1830s whaling was a very important industry for Launceston.
+While there were not many whales in Bass Strait, the Launceston based whalers established here stations on the West Coast of Victoria and on Kangaroo Island.
 This led to the first settlement of Victoria, at Portland and Port Fairy, before the founding of Melbourne.

 Note the harpoon and killing lance on one wall, and the try pot for boiling down the blubber.

 This room also has small displays on the marine life of Low Head and of the wreck of the Iron Baron in July 1995.
-Bunker oil from this ore carrier got among the penguin colony, resulting in a massive rescue and clean-up operation.
+Bunker oil from this ore carrier got among the penguin colony here, resulting in a massive rescue and clean-up operation.

 Room 3 - Pilotage Room

 This room shows how the pilot was taken out to the ship by whaleboat, and had to climb up the ladder onto the ship.
 It also explains the Plimsoll line, introduced to prevent the overloading of ships.
-The different lines represent different seasons, and freshwater as well as sea.
+The LR means that the shipm is registered with Lloyds and the different lines represent different seasons, and freshwater as well as sea.
 This is because the density of water changes and a ship will float higher or lower depending on this.
+Images of pilot boats and the tug Wybia are also featured.

 Room 4 - Diving Room